wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Accounting for the wp-config.php file to be one directory above it's regular location in "include" statements to support "hardening" as described in http://www.groovypost.com/howto/how-to/improve-wordpress-securitty-wp-config-php-location

 = 1.7 =
 * Creating an export from the admin panel now filters rows based on text in the DataTable "Search" field.
 * [cfdb-json] now has "format" option.